francopasut/academic/content/en/post/pdf_python_text_extract/index.md

 ## 1\.
 Subject of this article.

-The goal is to obtain a *script* that allows one to collect the text contained in various PDFs generated directly from word processing programs and to insert the various fragments into a single document in Markdown format by separating the  fragments with second-level headings corresponding to the name of the source documents.
+The goal is to generate a simple program to collect the text contained in various PDFs generated directly from word processing programs and insert the various fragments into a single document in Markdown format by separating the fragments with second-level headings corresponding to the name of the source documents.

 The "manual" solution is to copy the text from the individual documents, one by one, and paste it into a second document.